stronnag/msp-rs/README.md

 ## Usage

 ```
-$ target/release/msptest --help
+$ msptest --help
-Usage: msptest [options] DEVICE
+Usage: msptest [options] [device-node]
+Version: 0.10.0

 Options:
-    -m, --mspvers 2     set msp version
     -s, --slow          slow mode
+    -1, --once          Single iteration, then exit
+    -v, --version       Show version
     -h, --help          print this help menu
 ```

-On POSIX platforms at least, if no device is given, the application will make a reasonable attempt to evince any valid serial device, with `msptest` installed on `$PATH`:
+On Linux / Macos / Windows, if no device is given, the application will make a reasonable attempt to evince any valid serial device; e.g. with `msptest` installed on `$PATH`:

 ```
 $ msptest